oracle-livelabs/apex/apex-professional-hol9/1-creating-shopping-cart.md

 # Add Validations and Processes to the Shopping Cart Page

-## Introduction

-This Hands-on Lab is a collection of six tasks.
+This lab is a collection of six tasks.
 After completing this lab, your application will enable customers to:

-- Create validations on the Page Items.
 - Create a Page process to create the Order
 - Clear the shopping cart
 - Proceed to checkout